numbas/editor/docs/question/parts/multiple-choice.rst

     List of answers
         If :guilabel:`Variable list of answers?` is ticked, this JME expression defines the list of answer strings to display to the student.

+    Text above answers
+        Text to show on the top of the table, above all of the answers.

 .. _marking-matrix: